edupoux/MVA_2022_SL/README.md

 Your first task (week #1-#2) is to select a paper of interest, and make up a group of 2-4 people to work on this paper.

 Your second task (week #3) will be to decide on a plan for the experiment you'd like to run and write a 1p document describing what you want to do and who will do what.
-Attention! any delay in submitting your paper will cost you points (1/24th of a point for each hour of delay after monday noon of week #3.
+Attention! any delay in submitting your paper will cost you points (1/24th of a point for each hour of delay after sunday midnight before the monday of week #3).

 Your third task will be to conduct the work and prepare (1) a written document (4 p max) describing what you've done and the main results.
 You may differ from the 1p, but will have to explain how and why.
 The 4 p should also contain a statement of contribution (who did what), (2) and oral 10 minutes presentation. (there will be 5 minutes of question aferwards).